syncfusion-content/blazor-docs/blazor/dropdown-list/value-binding.md

 {% endtabs %}
 {% endhighlight razor %}

-### Usage of Generic component with different type
+### Usage of generic component with different type

 Then you can render the Generic DropDownList component with required TValue and TItem in the respective razor components.